 Mike Dunstan, a reporter at the paper, was intrigued.

-He took up the story and began to investigate, locating and questioning former members of the Fire Brigade, and examining written records.
+He began to investigate, locating and questioning former members of the Fire Brigade, and examining written records.
 Incredibly, he was able to trace the bulb back a hundred years.

-It had originally been purchased by Dennis Bernal, of the Livermore Power and Water Company, in the late 1890s, and then donated to the city’s fire department.
+It had originally been purchased by Dennis Bernal, of the Livermore Power and Water Company, in the late 1890s.
 The bulb had been placed initially in a hose cart, then a garage, before making its way to the fire station, where it had hung ever since.

 ‘It was left on 24 hours-a-day to break up the darkness so volunteers could find their way.’